bakuiseok/navigation.js/README.md

 I do not have much to say about features that are so good yet, but I want to work with you on purpose and meaning and to build on the project implementation.
 Every one of your skills is needed.

-This project is subject to MIT license.
 In addition, this project is a joint project in which no absolute owner exists.

 Anyone can participate in this project without regulation. **We hope you will contribute this project for simplicity and rapid development rather than fragmentation of the project.** It helps us focus our opinions effectively and systematically. **You can do anything on this project without restriction!**